 Gasoline is fairly cheap in Dubai, and those who can afford to purchase a car here, can obtain a driver’s license may do well here due to gasoline prices.
 The UAE has lowest petrol price in the world, owing to government subsidy.

-The price of 1 litre of gasoline in Dubai at present is Dh.2.07 on an average (with minimum of Dh.1.62).
+The price of 1 litre of gasoline in UAE at present is Dh.1.70 on an average (with minimum of Dh.1.62).

 The average is based on 15 price points.
 This can be considered reliable and accurate.
 This is four times less than petrol prices in the UK and about half of prices in the US.
 This is the reason that owning a car is also less expensive and advantageous in Dubai.
 Hence, there are more luxury cars in Dubai streets as they are more affordable here than in western nations.

 Domestic prices of petroleum products (Ministry of Energy) (2015-16)

 |Diesel / Gas Oil

 Petrol prices are capped across Dubai, but, diesel prices are not.
 The UAE petrol retail market is dominated by national companies like Abu Dhabi National Oil Company (Adnoc), Eppco, Emarat and Enoc.

 The usage and pricing of gasoline in UAE is dependent on various factors like processing and distribution costs, crude oil prices, local demand, strength of local currencies, availability of local sources of gasoline and local taxation.

 The average price of diesel around the world is Dh.3.72 per litre.
 But, there is again considerable difference in prices among countries, depending on the availability of oil, as oil exporting nations have significantly lower prices.
 The differences in prices across countries are due to their taxing and subsidies for diesel.